Jim Pettigrew

 James Neilson Pettigrew (born 28 July 1958) who is currently the chairman of the AIB Group Plc, RBC Global Asset Management UK Ltd, and Scottish Ballet.
-Until recently, he was the chairman of Virgin Money & CYBG PLC, the owners of Clydesdale Bank, Yorkshire Bank and the digital app based current account provider, B. CYBG PLC was formed as part of the demerger with National Australia Bank in early 2016.
-From 2016-2019, he was Chairman of Scottish Financial Enterprise (SFE), the representative body for Scotland's financial services industry, from 2016-2019.
-He was also co-chair for the Financial Services Advisory Board (FiSAB) with the First Minister, and was on the advisory board of TheCityUK. and chaired Dundee Heritage Trust.
+Until recently, he was the chairman of Virgin Money & CYBG PLC, the owners of Clydesdale Bank, Yorkshire Bank and the digital app-based current account provider, B. CYBG PLC was formed as part of the demerger with National Australia Bank in early 2016.
+From 2016 to 2019, he was Chairman of Scottish Financial Enterprise (SFE), the representative body for Scotland's financial services industry, from 2016 to 2019.
+He was also co-chair of the Financial Services Advisory Board (FiSAB) with the First Minister, and was on the advisory board of TheCityUK and chaired the Dundee Heritage Trust.
+He was also chair for Scottish Ballet from 2020 to 2026, guiding the company through the difficult times of the COVID-19 Pandemic and back onto the national and international stage.

 Early life

-Pettigrew was born in Dundee, Scotland on 28 July 1958.
-He attended the High School of Dundee between 1964 - 1976, before going on to study Law at the University of Aberdeen where he gained a L.L.B in 1979.
+Pettigrew was born in Dundee, Scotland, on 28 July 1958.
+He attended the High School of Dundee between 1964 - 1976, before going on to study law at the University of Aberdeen where he gained a L.L.B in 1979.
 He then undertook a post graduate Accountancy qualification at the University of Glasgow obtaining his Dip.Acc in 1980.
 He went on to qualify as a Chartered Accountant with Ernst and Young before moving into the corporate sector.

 Career history

-In 1988, Pettigrew joined Sedgwick Group plc, a member of the FTSE 100, rising to become Group Treasurer and stayed until December 1998 at which point he was Deputy Group CFO.
+In 1988, Pettigrew joined Sedgwick Group plc, a member of the FTSE 100, rising to become group treasurer and stayed until December 1998, at which point he was deputy group CFO.

-In January 1999, he joined ICAP plc which became a FTSE 100 company and the world’s largest specialist inter-dealer broker, as Group Finance Director.
+In January 1999, he joined ICAP plc, which became a FTSE 100 company and the world's largest specialist inter-dealer broker, as group finance director.

-He was Chief Operating and Financial Officer of Ashmore Group plc from 2006 to 2007 where he played an important role supporting the initial public offering and managing the post IPO process both internally and externally.
+He was chief operating and financial officer of Ashmore Group plc from 2006 to 2007, where he played an important role supporting the initial public offering and managing the post IPO process both internally and externally.

-Pettigrew then became Chief Executive Officer of CMC Markets plc in October 2007 having previously served as a Non-Executive Director.
+Pettigrew then became chief executive officer of CMC Markets plc in October 2007, having previously served as a non-executive director.

 He is also a former president of ICAS.

 Since leaving CMC Markets plc in 2009, Pettigrew has been building a portfolio of non-executive director appointments; with a focus on the Financial Services and Insurance sectors.
 He is currently serving on the below boards: